Space Scholarships and NASA's Moon and Martian Programs

-Moon properties have been sold by American and European companies to the extent that the whole satellite has been sold at least twice.
+- Moon properties have been sold by American and European companies to the extent that the whole satellite has been sold at least twice.
 However, all of these transactions were not binding, because no company or individual owned the moon and could sell it.

 - NASA reached agreements in the ea\rly 2010s with 63 private sector aerospace companies in 26 US States to join the NASA Commercial Crew.
 This group worked to bring commercial business enterprises into outer space.
 At least seven companies designed new space vehicles.

 Space Contracts 2012 - 2020

-Google and James Cameron signed on to the Space Mining Industry in early 2012.
+Google and James Cameron signed on to the aerospace mining industry in early 2012.

 Another early 2012 agreement was between NASA and SpaceX and became aerospace history history.
 Elon Musk's SpaceX became the provider of the first commercial cargo delivery system to the International Space Station in May 2012.
 They successfully reused a booster rocket for the first time in American aerospace history in early 2017.